Grigory Shelikhov: Career

 Starting in 1775, Shelikhov organized voyages of merchant ships to the Kuril Islands and the Aleutian Islands, in what is now Alaska, for fur trading.
 In 1783–1786, he led an expedition to the coastal shores of the mainland, where they founded the first permanent Russian settlements in North America.
 Shelikhov's voyage was done under the auspices of his Shelikhov-Golikov Company, the other owner of which was Ivan Larionovich Golikov.
 This company was the predecessor of the Russian-American Company, which was founded in 1799.

 In April 1784, Shelikhov arrived in what he named as Three Saints Bay on Kodiak Island with two ships, the Three Hierarchs, Basil the Great, Gregory the Theologian and John Chrysostom and the St. Simon.
 The indigenous Koniaga, an Alutiiq nation of Alaska Natives, defended themselves from the Russian party.
 In what became known as the Awa'uq Massacre, Shelikhov and his armed forces, who had guns and cannons, killed hundreds of the Alutiiq, including women and children.
 They also took hundreds of hostages, many of them children, to force submission by other Alaska Natives.
 Having established his authority on Kodiak Island, Shelikhov founded the first permanent Russian settlement in Alaska along the island's Three Saints Bay.
-(Unalaska had been established long before, but it was not considered the permanent base for Russians until Shelikhov's time.)
+Unalaska had been established long before, but it was not considered the permanent base for Russians until Shelikhov's time.

 In 1790, Shelikhov, having returned to Russia, hired Alexandr Baranov to manage his fur trading enterprise in Russian America.

 A gulf in the Sea of Okhotsk, a strait between Alaska and Kodiak Island, a bay on Kruzof Island (near Sitka, Alaska), and a town in Irkutsk Oblast in Russia bear Shelikhov's name.
-Shelekhov travelled via Shelikhov Bay in the Sea of Okhotsk in December 1786-January 1787, after he had been left behind at Bol’shereck in Kamchatka as the winds tore the Three Hierarchs from her anchors and carried her out to sea.
+Shelekhov travelled via Shelikhov Bay in the Sea of Okhotsk in December 1786 to January 1787, after he had been left behind at Bol’shereck in Kamchatka as the winds tore the Three Hierarchs from her anchors and carried her out to sea.
 There is a statue of Shelikhov in his native Rylsk.